The Weeknd: XO

 In 2011, Tesfaye co-founded with managers Wassim Slaiby and Amir Esmailian, as well as creative friend La Mar Taylor, the XO record label.
 Its motto is "XO 'Til We Overdose" and has been frequently associated with OVO Sound, Drake's record label, of which the partnership has been sometimes labelled as "OVOXO".
 "XO", sometimes used as an emoticon for hugs and kisses, may refer to Tesfaye's recreational use of ecstasy and oxycodone.
 Tesfaye would later use the word as a suffix for his given name on social media (AbelXO).

-Artists signed to XO include the Weeknd himself, Belly, Nav, and Chxrry22, while 88Glam and Black Atlass were previously signed to the label.
+Artists signed to XO include the Weeknd himself, Belly, Nav, and Chxrry, while 88Glam and Black Atlass were previously signed to the label.
 As of 2025, the label has eight number-one albums on the Billboard 200: six albums by the Weeknd and two albums by Nav.

 Memento Mori

-In June 2018, the Weeknd created the radio show Memento Mori under Apple Music 1 (then known as Beats 1).
+In June 2018, Tesfaye created the radio show Memento Mori under Apple Music 1 (then known as Beats 1).
 The show, which featured numerous guest artists, featured songs that inspired Tesfaye's album during recording processes.
 The guests would also make curated playlists and host their own episodes.
 The first episode, aired on June 8, featured songs that were inspired by "some very memorable nights."
 Tesfaye was at the time living in Paris when airing the first episode.
 Campaigns for After Hours and Dawn FM were also aired on Memento Mori.
-For the former campaign, the ninth episode that aired on August 13, 2020 was made to celebrate the Weeknd's debut album Kiss Land (2013).
+For the former campaign, the ninth episode that aired on August 13, 2020, was made to celebrate Tesfaye's debut album Kiss Land (2013).
 These includes unreleased tracks that did not make part of the final release and a Lana Del Rey collaboration, as well as a track that would later be released as "Another One of Me" with Diddy.
-As of 2025, the show has 22 episodes aired from 2018 to 2022.